-What happens if I want to have private surgery and receive NHS factor concentrate?
+What happens if I want to have private surgery (outside of the NHS)?

 Here’s why:

 • Separate Systems: The NHS and private healthcare are separate systems with different funding mechanisms.
-NHS factor concentrate is funded by the NHS, so it wouldn’t be readily available for private procedures.
+NHS factor concentrate and other haematology treatments are funded by the NHS, so they wouldn’t be readily available for private procedures.

 • Factor concentrate: This specialised treatment is often not routinely stocked by private hospitals.

-• Cost Implications: Private hospitals will likely source factor concentrate directly from a private supplier.
-This means you will be charged if you need it.
+• Cost Implications: Private hospitals will likely source haematology treatments directly from a private supplier.
+This means you will be charged if you need them.

 Costs:

-• NHS: The NHS covers the cost of factor concentrate for registered patients needing surgery.
+• NHS: The NHS covers the cost of factor concentrate and other haematology treatments for registered patients needing surgery.

-• Private: In a private surgery scenario, you’d likely be charged for the factor concentrate used during your procedure.
-The cost can vary depending on the type and amount of factor concentrate needed.
+• Private: In a private surgery scenario, you’d likely be charged for the factor concentrate and other haematology treatments used during your procedure.
+For factor concentrate, the cost can vary depending on the type and amount needed.

 Recommendation:

 • Discuss your situation with your haemophilia centre.
-They can advise on the best course of action regarding factor concentrate for your private surgery.
+They can advise on the best course of action regarding treatment for your bleeding disorder such as factor concentrate for your private surgery.

-• Contact your private health insurance provider to understand their coverage for factor concentrate.
+• Contact your private health insurance provider to understand their coverage for factor concentrate and other treatments.

 Remember, this is a general overview and specific policies may vary between hospitals.
 Discuss your situation with your consultant before scheduling surgery to understand the costs and options available for your surgery.

-Ref: BLOOD MATTERS, Oxford Haemophilia Services, Autumn 2022
+Ref: Barts Health NHS Trust.
+And BLOOD MATTERS, Oxford Haemophilia Services, Autumn 2022